relliky/Tais_Home_Assistant_Config/README.md

 Other smart features but not done in Home Assistant:
+- Video/Game streaming from a PC to multiple Fire TV devices in sync by using Parsec.
+Useful to play videos sync living room TV content to dining room TV content wirelessly.
+- Game streaming/Video streaming using NVDIA GPU and Moonlight from the gaming PC to TV/computer/phone/tablets/nintendo switch
 - Proxmox VE running
   - Home Assistant OS VM
   - Plex Media Server LXC